 Mark provided the keynote address to the Georgetown Law School’s advanced E-discovery conference and was the keynote speaker at the Chief Justice’s Conference.

-Mark is faculty at the Federal Judicial Center, the National Judicial College in Reno, Nevada, Mitchell Hamline School of Law, and the University of Minnesota’s Cybersecurity and Forensics Program.
+Mark is faculty at the Federal Judicial Center, the National Judicial College, and the University of Minnesota.

 Mark is also a professor at the University of Saint Thomas Law School, teaching its Cybersecurity program.
-The Minnesota Supreme Court appointed Mark to the Lawyers Professional Responsibility Board, where he serves as the Chairman of its Opinion Committee.
+The Minnesota Supreme Court appointed Mark to the Lawyers Professional Responsibility Board, where he serves on its Rules & Opinion Committee.